24

 Profile picture

-Edbert Chan (Senior Software Engineer [5A] at Uber)6 months ago
+Edbert Chan (Senior Software Engineer [5A] at Uber)a year ago

 As a followup to the talk I gave 2 weeks ago, Why You Suck at Coding Interviews, I'd like to give y'all the chance to ask me any question.
 Whether that is about interviews, engineering, career, or general interest.